michelle-ferdinands/guitarChords.github.io/index.md

   The solution I have provided generates guitar chords with a given score with about 75% accuracy.
 Accuracy was determined by a chord by chord comparison.
 I used a machine learning system to implement this solution.
-The softwares used were Music21 for reading, processing and writing MusicXML files and Neural Machine Translation(NMT) for the machine learning.
+The softwares used were Music21 for data manipulation, MusicXML files for reading musical scores and Neural Machine Translation(NMT) for the machine learning.